shidcoin/shidcoin.github.io/crowdsale.md

 ### We're raising 5 ETH for Liquidity Pools on [Uniswap](https://https://uniswap.org/)!

-#### Show support by purchasing Shidded Coin; all funds raised will be used to grow the coin's value by listing it on one of the top decentralized exchanges!
+#### Show support by purchasing Shidded Coin; all funds raised will added to the Uniswap liquidity pool!

 ---